 Why horse owners need to be prepared

-Disaster preparedness is important for all animals, but it takes extra consideration for horses because of their size and their transportation needs.
-If you think disasters happen only if you live in a flood plain, near an earthquake fault line or in a coastal area, you may be tragically mistaken.
-Disasters can happen anywhere and can take many different forms, from barn fires to hazardous materials spills to propane line explosions, and train derailments—all of which may necessitate evacuation.
-It is imperative that you are prepared to move your horses to a safe area.
+Disaster preparedness is important for all animals, but it takes extra consideration for horses because of their size and transportation needs.
+Disasters can happen anywhere and take many different forms, from barn fires to hazardous materials spills to propane line explosions and train derailments — all of which may necessitate evacuation.
+Be prepared to move your horses to a safe area.

-During an emergency, the time you have to evacuate your horses will be limited.
-With an effective emergency plan, you may have enough time to move your horses to safety.
-If you are unprepared or wait until the last minute to evacuate, you could be told by emergency management officials that you must leave your horses behind.
-Once you leave your property, you have no way of knowing how long you will be kept out of the area.
-If left behind, your horses could be unattended for days without care, food, or water.
-To help avoid this situation, we have prepared information and suggestions to help you plan for emergencies.
+During an emergency, time to evacuate your horses will be limited.
+But with an effective emergency plan, you could have enough time to move your horses to safety.
+If you are unprepared or wait until the last minute to evacuate, you could be told by emergency management officials to leave your horses behind.
+Once you leave your property, you have no way of knowing how long you will be out of the area.
+If left behind, your horses could be unattended for days without food or water.
+To help avoid that possibility, we have prepared information and suggestions to help you plan for emergencies.

 Barn fires: the leading disaster for horseowners

-Preventing barn fires and being prepared in the event of a fire can mean the difference between life and death for your horses.
-Knowledge of the danger of fires and how to deal with them are of the greatest importance and should be an ongoing concern to horse owners.
+Preventing barn fires and being prepared in the event of one can mean the difference between life and death for your horses.
+Know the danger of fires and how to deal with them.

 Fire prevention is key

-• Prohibit smoking in or around the barn.
+• Prohibit smoking in and around the barn.
 A discarded cigarette can ignite dry bedding or hay in seconds.

 • Avoid parking tractors and vehicles in or near the barn.
 Engine heat and backfires can spark a flame.

-• Also store other machinery and flammable materials outside the barn.
+• Store other machinery and flammable materials outside the barn.

 • Inspect electrical systems regularly and immediately correct any problems.
 Rodents can chew on electrical wiring and cause damage that quickly becomes a fire hazard.

-• Keep appliances to a minimum in the barn.
-Use stall fans, space heaters, and radios only when someone is in the barn.
+• Keep appliances to a minimum.
+Use stall fans, space heaters and radios only when someone is in the barn.

 • Be sure hay is dry before storing it.
 Hay that is too moist may spontaneously combust.
 Store hay outside the barn in a dry, covered area when possible.